 What causes Tennis Elbow?

-Tennis elbow, as the name implies, often is caused by the force of the tennis racket hitting balls in the backhand position.
+Tennis elbow, as the name implies, is often caused by twisting the forearm repeatedly while hitting the tennis ball with a tennis racket.
 The forearm muscles, which attach to the outside of the elbow, may become sore from excessive strain.
 When making a backhand stroke in tennis, the tendons that roll over the end of the elbow can become damaged.
-Tennis elbow may be caused by the following;
+Tennis elbow may also be caused by: